7 Natural Herbs For Hair Growth

-Instead of reaching for products with harsh chemicals, consider using these nine powerful herbs.
-These plants can support hair growth while maintaining a healthy quality.
+Instead of reaching for products with harsh chemicals, consider using these 7 natural herbs for hair growth.

 1. Aloe Vera

-When applied on the skin, peppermint oil can increase hair growth without any side effects.
-It might even be more effective than minoxidil, the drug used in medicines for hair loss.3
+When applied on the scalp, peppermint oil can increase hair growth without any side effects.
+It might even be more effective than minoxidil, the drug used in medicines for hair loss.2

-Since lavender promotes cell growth, it’s no surprise that it can also stimulate hair growth.6 Since stress is also a major factor causing hair loss, lavender’s stress-busting benefits can be of good use.
+Since lavender promotes cell growth, it’s no surprise that it can also stimulate hair growth.5 Since stress is also a major factor causing hair loss, lavender’s stress-busting benefits can be of good use.

-This herb has been used for centuries to naturally treat depression, anxiety, and even pain.7
+This herb has been used for centuries to naturally treat depression, anxiety, and even pain.6

 6. Tea Tree

 As a man ages, the enzyme 5-AR turns testosterone into dihydrotestosterone, a molecule that’s related to hair loss.
-Safflower extract is excellent at stopping this enzyme, allowing for hair growth.9
+Safflower extract is excellent at inhibiting this enzyme, allowing for hair growth.7

 Try combinations of any of these magical herbs to see what works best for you.
 It’s also a good idea to avoid harsh chemicals, such as those in hair dye and bleach.
 You can also towel dry or set your blow dryer to “cool” to avoid heat damage.
 These habits will keep your mane healthy, strong, and beautiful!